All articles

 The 4-day upper/lower dumbbell plan

 When you can train 4 days and want more volume, split the body in half.
-Every muscle stays at twice-weekly frequency, the frequency a 2016 meta-analysis by Schoenfeld et al. linked to roughly 63% more growth than once-weekly:
+Every muscle stays at twice-weekly frequency, which helps spread your weekly sets across shorter sessions.
+A 2019 meta-analysis found no meaningful hypertrophy advantage to higher frequency when weekly volume was matched:

 Upper (Monday and Thursday)